ETHICAL PRINCIPLES FOR SCIENTIFIC RESEARCHES AND PUBLICATION

 4. The articles accepted after the referee processes are put in the queue for the first issue to be published, and if the publication quota of the relevant issue is full, they are reserved for the next issue.

-5. İÇAD will be published in June and December.
+5. İÇAD will be published on January and June.

 6. The pre-control and referee assignment period of the articles are 10 days on average.
 After the referee process starts, the referees have a 10-day invitation period and a 30-day evaluation period.